wixplosives/stylable-examples/README.md

 To run the projects locally:

 - Clone this repo
-- Run `yarn` in the repo root
+- Run `npm i` in the repo root
-- Run `yarn start` in the target project directory
+- Run `npm start` in the target project directory
 - Open `http://localhost:8080/` in your browser

 ## Example projects